getsentry/sentry-fullstory/README.md

 ### Sentry Settings Change

 In order for this integration to work properly, you need to whitelist the `fullStoryUrl` field in your Sentry settings.
 If you don't, the FullStory URL might be scrubbed because the session ID matches a credit card regex.
-To do this change, go to `Settings` -> `Security & Privacy` and add `fullStoryUrl` to the `Global Safe Fields` entry.
+To do this change, go to `Settings` -> `General Settings`, under `DATA SCRUBBING` section, add `fullStoryUrl` to the `Global Safe Fields` entry.

 ![Settings](https://i.imgur.com/zk0hShj.png)